 1. The Call For Scores is open to all Pittsburgh-based emerging composers.
 The composer must be living or studying in Pittsburgh and its region.
 The Greater Pittsburgh Area, as defined by the U.S. Census Bureau, includes the following counties: Allegheny, Armstrong, Beaver, Butler, Fayette, Washington, and Westmoreland.

-2. Each composer can submit up to two (2) scores, in PDF format only, of a chamber work incorporating at least three (3) and up to all of the following six (6) instruments: flute, clarinet, violin, cello, piano, percussion.
+2. Each composer can submit up to two (2) scores, in PDF format only, of a chamber work incorporating at least three (3) and up to all of the following seven (7) instruments: flute, clarinet, violin, viola, cello, piano, percussion.
 Scores are limited to one part per instrument listed - for example, a score requiring two percussionists would not be considered.
 Flute (piccolo/alto flute) and clarinet (Eb/A/bass clarinet) doublings are acceptable.
 Parts MUST be submitted with the application - please note this is a change from last year's requirements.

 3. Amplification or electronics are possible, however the composer will be responsible for the operation of the electronic elements.

 4. An anonymous audio recording of the work may be included.
 Recordings are welcome but not required.

 5. The duration of the piece must be under twelve (12) minutes.

 6. All submissions must be sent via the Call for Scores Google Form by 11:59 pm on January 21st, 2024.
 Entries received after this date will not be considered.